What We Do

 Associate Director, Career Counseling and Education

-Meredith counsels first year undergraduates and students in Mechanical Engineering and Aero/Astro.
+Meredith counsels undergraduates through Phd level students in all areas and is the liaison to the Mechanical Engineering Department.
 Meredith holds a M.Ed. in Higher Education Administration from Suffolk University and a B.A. from Stonehill College.
 Her experience includes over 10 years in Higher Education, with a primary emphasis on career counseling.

 Assistant Director for Postdoctoral Scholars